 How are SEO and SEM different?

 They’re not exactly opposites, but SEO and SEM definitely attract.
 However, they aren’t twins.
-Here, a few differences between these marketing tools:
+Here are a few differences between these marketing tools:

 - SEM is best for comparison and conversion-focused topics

-- SEO is best to capture the early stages of the customer journey
+- SEO is best for capturing the early stages of the customer journey

 - SEO is the long game